 Diagnosing and Treating Retinal Tear and Detachment

 Retinal tear and detachment are serious eye conditions that can threaten your sight and ocular health.
-The ophthalmologists at Broberg Eye Care can be your first line of defense by providing screening for these conditions.
-Dr. Peter Broberg, Dr. Halsey Settle, Dr. William McGlathery, and Dr. Ximena de Sabra offer retinal tear and detachment diagnostic testing at our Austin, TX practice.
-To schedule an appointment, contact our office today.
+The Ophthalmologists at Broberg Eye Care can be your first line of defense by providing screening for these conditions.
+Contact us today to learn more.

 The retina is a layer of ocular tissues that converts light into nerve impulses.
 In a healthy eye, the retina is attached to the retinal pigmented epithelium (RPE).
 This band of cells sits between the retina and its underlying connective tissue, called the choroid, to keep it functioning properly.
 As a person ages, the vitreous, the gel that flows within the eye, may disconnect from the retina without incident or symptoms.
 This process is entirely normal.